wanforge/quotes/README.md

 ## A
 - ⚡ A good hockey player plays where the puck is.
 A great hockey player plays where the puck is going to be.
 - 🌱 A prudent question is one half of wisdom.
+- 📯 A goal without a plan is just a wish.

 - 📍 Always seek out the seed of triumph in every adversity.